 - Add the 2 teaspoons of ginger powder, or more if you like ginger.
 4 teaspoons would be pushing it, but hey, don't let me tell you what to do.
 You ginger addict.
 Once you've decided how much, mix it in.

 - Add the 2 teaspoons of baking soda.
 Mix it in.

 - If you are planning to use plain flour (instead of self-raising), add the 2 tsp baking powder and mix it in.

-- Add the 220 grams of flour to the saucepan, slowly.
+- Add the 7.8 ounces of flour to the saucepan, slowly.
 Add a bit, then stir, and repeat until all of it is mixed in.
 If you add too much at once it might be tricky to mix in.

 - If after adding most of the flour, the result feels firm and dry and impossible to add any more flour to, you can skip adding the rest of the flour.